atom/atom/CONTRIBUTING.md

     * Problem can be reproduced in safe mode: [Yes/No]
     * Problem started happening recently, didn't happen in an older version of Atom: [Yes/No]
     * Problem can be reliably reproduced, doesn't happen randomly: [Yes/No]
-    * Problem happens with all files and projects: [Yes/No]
+    * Problem happens with all files and projects, not only some files or projects: [Yes/No]

 ### Your First Code Contribution